jenkinsci/pipeline-plugin/TUTORIAL.md

 Proceed or Abort
 ```

-If you click _Proceed_ the build will proceed as before.
+If you click **Proceed**, the build will proceed as before.
-But first go to the Jenkins main page and look at the _Build Executor Status_ widget.
+First, go to the Jenkins main page and look at the **Build Executor Status** widget.
-You will see an unnumbered entry under _master_ called something like _flowname #10_; executors #1 and #2 on the master will be idle.
+You will see an unnumbered entry under **master** called something like **flowname #10**; executors #1 and #2 on the master will be idle.
-You will also see an entry under your slave, in a numbered row (probably #1) called _Building part of flowname #10_.
+You will also see an entry under your slave, in a numbered row (probably #1) called **Building part of flowname #10**.

 Why are there two executors consumed by one flow build?
-Every flow build itself runs on the master, using a _flyweight executor_: an uncounted slot that is assumed to not take any significant computational power.
+Every flow build itself runs on the master, using a **flyweight executor**: an uncounted slot that is assumed to not take any significant computational power.
 This executor represents the actual Groovy script, which almost all of the time is idle, waiting for a step to complete.
 Flyweight executors are always available.

 When you run a `node` step, a regular heavyweight executor is allocated on a node (usually a slave) matching the label expression, as soon as one is available.
 This executor represents the real work being done on the node.
 If you start a second build of the flow while the first is still paused with the one available executor, you will see both flow builds running on master.
-But only the first will have grabbed the one available executor on the slave; the other _part of flowname #11_ will be shown in _Build Queue (1)_.
+But only the first will have grabbed the one available executor on the slave; the other **part of flowname #11** will be shown in **Build Queue (1)**.
-(After a moment the console log for the second build will note that it is still waiting for an available executor.)
+(shortly after, the console log for the second build will note that it is still waiting for an available executor).

-To finish up, click the ▾ beside either executor entry for any running flow and select _Paused for Input_, then click _Proceed_.
+To finish up, click the ▾ beside either executor entry for any running flow and select **Paused for Input**, then click **Proceed**
-(You can also click the link in the console output.)
+(you can also click the link in the console output).

 ## Allocating Workspaces

-Besides waiting to allocate an executor on a node, the `node` step also automatically allocates a _workspace_: a directory specific to this job where you can check out sources, run commands, and do other work.
+In addition to waiting to allocate an executor on a node, the `node` step also automatically allocates a **workspace**: a directory specific to this job - where you can check out sources, run commands, and do other work.
-Workspaces are _locked_ for the duration of the step: only one build at a time can use a given workspace.
+Workspaces are locked for the duration of the step: only one build at a time can use a given workspace.
-So if multiple builds need a workspace on the same node, additional workspaces will be allocated.
+If multiple builds need a workspace on the same node, additional workspaces will be allocated.

-_Configure_ your slave, and set _# of executors_ to 2 (and _Save_).
+**Configure** your slave, set **# of executors** to two and **Save**.
 Now start your build twice in a row.
 The log for the second build will show